 5. In the pan with olive oil, saute the spinach with salt and pepper.

 6. Once sausage and spinach are cooked down, put them in a bowl together.

 7. Transfer all the olive oil to the same pan as your sausage fat.
 Heck yes we are going to re-use that delicious fat!

 8. Pour your eggs into the pan with drippings.
 You should hear a sizzle, leave it alone!
-We need the bottom of the omelette to set.
+We need the bottom of the omelet to set.

 10. Wait!
-You don’t want the omelette to break open while we’re trying to flip it – this ain’t scrambled eggs.
+You don’t want the omelet to break open while we’re trying to flip it – this ain’t scrambled eggs.

-11. About 1 minute after adding your fillings, you can flip half of the omelette over.
+11. About 1 minute after adding your fillings, you can flip half of the omelet over.

 12. Let it cook for about 2-3 minutes more, and flip it over.
 It shouldn’t be completely cooked inside, but it should have enough structure to hold together for the flip.

 13. Cover the first pan with the second pan you have handy, letting the omelet cook by steaming.
 This makes it perfectly done and not overcooked on the inside.
 If you did it right, the eggs should have some air pockets, the fillings are not overcooked, and the cheese is creamy.
 I trust you got this one down 🙂